Working to Build a Net-Zero Sustainable Aviation System by 2050

 - How Your Airport and Your Skies are Getting Greener – fact sheet

-- U.S. Aviation Climate Action Plan Accomplishments for 2022 – fact sheet
+- U.S. Aviation Environmental Accomplishments for 2022 – fact sheet

 Sustainable aviation fuels produced from renewable and waste feedstock can provide the greatest impact in our effort to reduce greenhouse gas emissions.
 [See chart above for details.]
 Such fuels will be critical to the aviation industry’s ability to meet the net-zero emissions goal and they have the potential to slash emissions by up to 100 percent.
 Sustainable aviation fuels can be used in today’s fleet of aircraft, without modification, and are produced from wastes, residues, biomass, sugar, oils and gaseous sources of carbon.
 The FAA also is supporting research for piston aircraft to operate safely without leaded gasoline and encouraging actions that minimize potential exposure to aircraft lead emissions.